opencadc/opencadc.github.io/storage-inventory/ops/README.md

     - Required for: Storage site and Global site (Note: would likely be the same baldur instance for both)
     - Container image: Use the latest `storage-inventory/baldur` image from [`images.opencadc.org`](#resource-repository)
+    - See the [opencadc storage inventory baldur](https://github.com/opencadc/storage-inventory/tree/master/baldur) documentation for more configuration details.
     - Uses an IVOA compatible GMS service and configured [namespaces](#term-namespace) to determine file access permissions.
     - Configuration notes:
         - `baldur.properties`: